smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 -----------------

 Go to :menuselection:`Accounting app --> Configuration --> Settings`.
 Under the :guilabel:`Customer
-Payments` section, activate the :guilabel:`QR Codes` feature.
+Payments` section, tick the checkbox beside the :guilabel:`QR Codes` feature.
+Then, click :guilabel:`Save`.

 FPS bank account configuration
 ------------------------------

-Go to :menuselection:`Contacts app --> Configuration --> Bank Accounts: Bank Accounts` and select the bank account for FPS activation.
-Set the :guilabel:`Proxy Type` and fill in the :guilabel:`Proxy Value` field depending on the type chosen.
+Go to :menuselection:`Contacts app --> Configuration --> Bank Accounts section --> Bank Accounts`.
+Then select the bank account for FPS activation.
+Proceed to set the :guilabel:`Proxy Type` and fill in the :guilabel:`Proxy Value` field, depending on the type chosen.

-To include the invoice number in the QR code, check the :guilabel:`Include Reference` checkbox.
+Remember to include the invoice number in the QR code, by ticking the :guilabel:`Include Reference` checkbox.

 .. image:: hong_kong/hk-fps-bank-setting.png
+   :align: center
    :alt: FPS bank account configuration

 .. important::
-   The account holder's *country* must be set to *Hong Kong* on their contact form.
+   The account holder's country **must** be set to `Hong Kong` on their contact form.

 .. seealso::
    :doc:`../accounting/bank`